Zolpho/eqty-grid-monitor/README.md

 ## Local dev

 Just open `index.html` in a browser.
 No build step required.
+The OCR processing runs entirely inside the browser using Tesseract.js.